-The purpose of this current study is to examine Israeli-Arabs EFL (English as a foreign language) pre-service teachers’ motivations for choosing English language teaching as their future profession.
-Data was gathered using the adapted FIT-Choice scale (Factors Influencing Teaching choice scale).
-The participants of the study (a cohort of N = 100) responded to a questionnaire of 38 motivational factors that had influenced them to choose English as a future profession when entering education colleges.
-This study revealed that the motivations of Arab students to become English teachers are based variably on a combination of intrinsic, altruistic, and extrinsic motivations.
+The purpose of this study is to examine Israeli-Arab pre-service teachers’ motivations for choosing English as a foreign language (EFL) teaching as their future profession.
+Data were gathered using the adapted Factors Influencing Teaching Choice (FIT-Choice) scale.
+Study participants (a cohort of N = 100) responded to a questionnaire of 38 motivational factors that had influenced them to choose English teaching as a future profession when entering education colleges.
+In addition, 20 of the participants took part in semi-structured interviews.
+Results revealed that the reasons Arab students become English teachers are based on a combination of intrinsic, extrinsic, and altruistic motivations.

-Keywords- teaching motivations, EFL teachers, Arab-Israelis, pre-service teachers, FIT choice scale, qualities of good teachers.
+Keywords: teaching motivations, EFL teachers, Arab-Israelis, pre-service teachers, FIT-Choice scale, qualities of good teachers.

 Introduction

 According to the Central Bureau of Statistics in Israel, the Arab population living in Israel is 1.85 million.
-A large segment of the Arab population places greater importance on the issue of education in Arab society.
-However, according to the 2018 Knesset report on Arab sector education, there are thousands of unemployed Arab teachers who are not employed in teaching even after graduating from Education colleges. from Education colleges.
-According to recent government reports there is a massive surplus in Israeli massive surplus of teachers in the Israeli Arab sector.
-Previously, in 2016, the Ministry of Education declared a surplus of Arab teachers with approximately 12.000 Arab graduates of College of Education yearly, yet only 30% of them get embedded into the educational system.
-Still, many Arab high school graduates, specifically females, prefer to go to teaching as a future career.
-This study tries to understand why these students do go to teaching as a profession, specifically EFL teaching.
+Despite the fact that a large segment of the Arab population places great importance on the issue of education in Arab society, the 2018 Knesset report on Arab sector education revealed that there are thousands of unemployed Arab teachers who do not enter the teaching profession after graduating.
+Recent government reports show a massive surplus of teachers in the Israeli-Arab sector.
+According to Ministry of Education figures from 2016, approximately 12,000 Arab students graduate each year from education colleges, yet only 30% of them end up pursuing a career in the education system.
+Still, many Arab high school graduates, particularly women, prefer to go into teaching as a future career.

-Although there has been a plenty of satisfactory researches on new teachers, teachers' attrition, teachers' retention, teachers' turnover (Henke et al., 2001, Buchanan, J.,, et.
-Al, 2013), there is a paucity of research on education as career choice among the Arab minority living in Israel.
-This study is also the pioneer in researching the Arab minority living in Israel and their motivations behind choosing teaching as a future career among EFL pre-service teachers.
-The importance of understanding the motivations of pre-service teachers to be so, lies in the fact that teachers' persistence seems to be related to choosing and completing undergraduate teaching major (Marshal, 2009).

-In general, in the Israeli scene, teaching profession has been regarded to guarantee job security, though not necessarily an honorable socio-economic status in the society (compare to Jeong, 2016).
+While there is considerable literature on new teachers, teacher attrition, teacher retention, and teacher turnover in other developed countries (as documented in Henke et al., 2001; Buchanan et al., 2013), there is a paucity of research on education as a career choice among the Arab minority living in Israel.
+In the Israeli context, teaching is generally regarded as a guarantee of job security, although it does not necessarily come with the honorable socio-economic status (compare to Jeong, 2016).

-Since teaching is considered to be a very important profession, it is very important to identify and understand the motivations of pre-service teachers for their choice to become teachers in the future.
-Identifying and understanding the motivations of pre-service teachers in their teacher preparation programs can help educators offer quality experiences to teacher candidates in their teacher preparation colleges and programs can help educators to offer quality experiences so that they would turn to be competent and enthusiastic teachers (Cave & Mulloy, 2010).
+Given the importance of teaching as a profession, it is crucial to ascertain why pre-service teachers opt for this career choice.
+Marshall (2009) pointed out that the act of choosing and completing an undergraduate teaching major seems to be related to teacher persistence.
+Identifying and understanding the motivations of pre-service teachers can help educators offer quality experiences to teaching candidates in their teacher preparation colleges and programs, ultimately producing competent and enthusiastic teachers (Cave & Mulloy, 2010).